A1y0sh4/The-Great-Unciv-Rework/README.md

  -Ranged Mounted units now have 1 Range, higher Strengh, and count as Mounted units (instead of ranged ones, this means that they have a malus against anti-cavalry units)

  -The Horde is the new Barbarian replacement for the War Chariot

- -Military Units in a range of 2 tiles within a Great General receive more XP when in combat (+15%)

 # Where can I find you?